AddressPhoneHours

 4. reporting an alleged violation of a statute of public importance.

 For example, it’s illegal to fire someone for taking time off to serve on jury duty, since that is a legal obligation.
-You also can’t be fired for refusing to break the law on your employer’s behalf, such as by committing fraud.
+You also can’t face termination for refusing to break the law on your employer’s behalf, such as by committing fraud.

 The circumstances for this violation must potentially impact the public at large in some way, not just involve the personal interests of the worker and employer.